pheerlessliter/webui-forge-cu129/README.md

   * `git clone git@github.com:pheerlessliter/webui-forge-cu129.git`

-* Navigate to the cloned webui-forge-cu129 directory and run the webui.bat file
+* Navigate to the cloned webui-forge-cu129 directory and run the webui-user.bat file

   * If you only want to run locally, make sure your windows Firewall settings are set to a private network, otherwise you'll get errors at the end of the python install

+NOTES:

-NOTE: If you run into any issues, or just want a clean install, delete the tmp, venv, and repositories folders and re-run webui.bat file.
+* If you run into any issues, or just want a clean install, delete the tmp, venv, and repositories folders and re-run webui-user.bat file.

+* There's a current bug where you may have to run the webui-user.bat file twice on the first run to get the website to properly open without using remote connectivity.

+### Easier run method (Tested on Windows only currently)
+* Download the release parts from here and extract the first one (make sure you save them all to the same directory so they will reconstruct): https://github.com/pheerlessliter/webui-forge-cu129/releases/tag/1.0.0

+* Unpack the 7zip file into your destination of choice

+* Run the update.bat file

+* Run the run.bat file (The first run may take upwards of 10 minutes to finish setting up.
+Be patient!)

 ### Previous Versions